Stan Lee Fast Facts

 2010 - The History Channel launches the series "Stan Lee's Superhumans," which documents people with extraordinary skills and abilities.

-2011 - Partners with the NHL to form Guardian Media Entertainment.
+2011 - Partners with the National Hockey League to form Guardian Media Entertainment.
 The company creates superhero characters for each NHL hockey team.

+January 2011 - At the age of 88, Lee gets a star on the Hollywood Walk of Fame.
+During an interview with CNN, he says that he devotes much of his time to his educational charity, the Stan Lee Foundation.

+April 13, 2018 - Lee files a lawsuit against his former manager alleging fraud, financial abuse of an elder, conversion and misappropriate of his name and likeness.